What is cervical mucus?

 |

-Pink discharge, brown discharge, white discharge—are you wondering about your vaginal discharge, especially cervical mucus?
-Did you know that cervical mucus, also known as cervical fluid, should not be confused with white discharge?
-And did you know that if you’re trying to get pregnant, cervical mucus plays a crucial role?
+Pink discharge, brown discharge, white discharge—are you wondering about your vaginal discharge and especially your cervical mucus?
+Did you know that cervical mucus—also called cervical fluid or cervix mucus—is not the same thing as white discharge?
+And did you also know that if you’re trying to get pregnant, cervical mucus plays a major role?

-Cervical mucus, a natural secretion from the cervix, is much more than just discharge: it's a key indicator of your menstrual cycle and fertility.
-Regulated by estrogen and progesterone, it changes throughout the phases, becoming thin and stretchy during ovulation to help sperm travel, or thick and protective outside that window.
+Cervical mucus, a natural secretion from the cervix, is much more than a simple discharge: it’s a key indicator of your menstrual cycle and fertility.
+Regulated by estrogen and progesterone, it changes throughout the different phases—becoming fluid and stretchy during ovulation to help sperm travel, and thick and protective outside this window.

 In this article, you’ll find:

-Cervical mucus is a natural secretion produced by glands in the cervix, influenced by two hormones: estrogen and progesterone.
-Its consistency and amount change depending on the hormonal phase of the cycle, reflecting your fertility status.
+Cervical mucus is a natural secretion produced by the glands of the cervix, influenced by two hormones: estrogen and progesterone.
+Its consistency and quantity vary according to the hormonal phases of the cycle, reflecting your level of fertility.

-At the start of your cycle, under the influence of estrogen, it becomes thick and sticky, forming a protective plug.
+At the beginning of the cycle, under the effect of estrogen, it is thick and sticky, forming a protective plug.

-At ovulation (mid-cycle), it becomes thin and stretchy.
-Its alkaline pH (7 to 8.5) protects sperm from vaginal acidity, a crucial detail for fertilization.
-It’s also a natural lubricant.
+At ovulation (mid‑cycle), it becomes fluid and stretchy.
+Its alkaline pH (7 to 8.5) protects sperm from vaginal acidity – a crucial detail for fertilisation.
+It also acts as a natural lubricant.

-In the luteal phase, when the egg is not fertilized, cervical fluid becomes more opaque, pasty, and not stretchy.
+In the luteal phase, when the egg is not fertilized, cervical fluid becomes more opaque, pasty and non-stretchy.

-REMINDER: The menstrual and hormonal cycle lasts on average between 25 and 35 days.
-Several phases follow one another: menstruation, the follicular phase, ovulation, and the luteal phase.
+REMINDER The female menstrual and hormonal cycle lasts on average between 25 and 35 days.
+Several phases follow one another: menstruation, the follicular phase, ovulation and the luteal phase.
 The female cycle is governed by hormones.
-Each month, the body prepares for a possible fertilization of an egg (egg maturation, thickening of the endometrium, fertile cervical mucus, etc.).
-When fertilization doesn’t occur, hormone levels crash during the luteal phase, leading to PMS and the start of a new cycle with the arrival of your next period.
+Each time, the woman’s body prepares for the potential fertilisation of an egg (egg maturation, thickening of the endometrium, fertile cervical mucus, etc.).
+When fertilisation does not occur, hormone levels collapse in the luteal phase, triggering PMS and also the start of a new cycle with the arrival of a new period.

-“Cervical mucus plays a major role in a woman’s fertility: it helps transport sperm through the uterus and into the fallopian tubes.
-Nature is well-designed—at the time of ovulation, when the egg is mature, cervical mucus is plentiful and very slippery.”
+“Cervical mucus plays a major role in a woman’s fertility: it transports sperm through the uterus and into the fallopian tubes.
+And nature is clever – at the time of ovulation, when the egg is mature, cervical mucus becomes abundant and very slippery.”

-It flushes out bacteria and fungi, reducing the risk of infections like bacterial vaginosis.
+It flushes out bacteria and fungi, reducing the risk of infections such as bacterial vaginosis.
 It mechanically cleans the vagina.
-Outside of ovulation (the fertile window), progesterone makes it thick and sticky, blocking sperm.
+Outside of ovulation (the fertile window), progesterone makes it thick and sticky.
+It blocks sperm.
 This protective and fertility mechanism makes it a key tool for tracking your cycle.

-At ovulation, it becomes thin and stretchy, like raw egg white, to help guide sperm to the egg.
-It filters out the best sperm, ensuring quality fertilization.
-If the quality is compromised (dryness, absence), it can reduce your chances of getting pregnant.
+At ovulation, it becomes fluid and stretchy, resembling raw egg white, to guide sperm to the egg.
+It filters the best sperm, ensuring quality fertilization.
+Poor quality (dryness, absence) can reduce the chances of pregnancy.

-Vaginal discharge is a pretty broad term that covers all vaginal secretions.
-We’ve already discussed the different types and colors of vaginal discharge here on the blog.
+Vaginal discharge is a fairly general term that covers all vaginal secretions.
+We’ve already looked at this on the blog by focusing on the different types of discharge, especially their colour.

-Cervical mucus, on the other hand, can be seen as a component of vaginal discharge.
-It doesn't come from the vagina, but rather from glands in the uterus, so its origin is different from typical white discharge.
-Before ovulation, it becomes stretchy and slippery, unlike the usual constant discharge.
+Cervical mucus can be seen as one component of vaginal discharge.
+It doesn’t come from the vagina but from glands in the uterus, so its origin is different from typical white discharge.
+Before ovulation, it becomes stretchy and stringy, unlike constant baseline discharge.

-A simple test: if it stretches between your fingers, it’s fertile cervical mucus.
-It’s also different from seminal fluid, which is thinner and has a stronger smell, usually after recent intercourse.
+A simple test: if it stretches between your fingers, it’s fertile mucus.
+It also differs from seminal fluid, which is more liquid and has a stronger smell, and is linked to recent intercourse.

 Cervical mucus is closely linked to female sex hormones.

-Estrogens, produced by ovarian follicles at the start of the cycle, gradually stimulate the production of thin, stretchy cervical mucus, opening the fertile window.
-This transformation happens in several stages: the mucus is first creamy, then becomes increasingly clear and stretchy as ovulation approaches.
+Estrogens, produced by the ovarian follicles at the start of the cycle, gradually stimulate the production of fluid, stretchy mucus, opening the fertile window.
+This transformation happens in several stages: initially creamy, the mucus becomes increasingly transparent and stretchy as ovulation approaches.

-Progesterone, released after ovulation by the corpus luteum, reverses this process by thickening the cervical mucus to form a sticky plug, signaling the end of the fertile window.
+Progesterone, secreted after ovulation by the corpus luteum, reverses this process by thickening the cervical mucus to form a sticky plug, marking the end of the fertile window.

-During the fertile phase (ovulation phase), a pH between 7 and 8.5 creates an environment that helps sperm survive, nourishes them, and makes it easier for them to move.
+During the fertile window (ovulatory phase), a pH between 7 and 8.5 creates an environment that supports sperm survival, nourishing them and helping them move forward.

-During the luteal phase, vaginal acidity increases, making the environment hostile.
-This natural process protects the uterus from potential infections and limits the window for fertilization.
+During the luteal phase, vaginal acidity rises again, making the environment hostile.
+This natural mechanism protects the uterus from potential infections and narrows the fertile window.

 Cervical mucus changes throughout the menstrual cycle, reflecting its key stages.
-Each type indicates a specific level of fertility, which can help you plan or avoid pregnancy.
+Each aspect indicates a specific level of fertility, useful for planning or avoiding pregnancy.

 Summary chart of cervical mucus changes